guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 The Optimizely set-up allows _anyone_ to insert bits of code/design in to the site outside of a release cycle.
 While this sort of democratisation of AB testing is important we strongly feel, like all code/design/ux, the tests should follow this route through the review systems we have in place.
 Git pull etc.

-Given we already have 2 repositories of user behaviour data (Omniture, Ophan/RedShift) creating a third just adds another silo.
+Given we already have 2 repositories of user behaviour data (GA, Ophan) creating a third just adds another silo.
 Typically the data is much easier to analyse in our existing tools.

 Optimizely is relatively expensive - several thousand pounds p/month.